1897 Liverpool Exchange by-election: Candidates

-The constituency
+Constituency

 The Exchange division included the central business district of Liverpool, which had long been Conservative-leaning, but the constituency had been held by the Liberals for most of existence.
 Since 1885, it had always been a marginal seat, in which the largest majority had been the 4.4% lead won by Bigham in 1895.

 St Anne's and Vauxhall wards contained some of the worst slums in Liverpool, with about 2,000 Irishmen who were all expected to vote Liberal because of that party's support for Irish Home Rule.

 However, their numbers had been reduced since the general election by the demolition of many condemned buildings, which had removed over 150 Liberal-supporting voters from the electoral register.

 Both sides took care to try to trace voters who had moved home since the register was compiled.
 This was easier for the Unionists, whose merchant supporters were easily identified.
 However, the working-class Liberal-supporters moved more often, sometimes trying to evade location by creditors or school inspectors.
 The Liberals found an effective solution by distributing printed lists of untraced voters, asking for information on their current addresses.